 This post was sponsored by The Peanut Institute

-I stick with peanuts & peanut butter for 3 main reasons:
+I stick with peanuts as a snack for 3 main reasons 👉🏼

-¼ cup of peanuts or 2 Tbsp peanut butter contains 7 gm protein and contains both monounsaturated and polyunsaturated fats, which keeps me full & stabilizes my blood sugar all morning until lunch!
+¼ cup contains 7 gm protein and has both monounsaturated and polyunsaturated fats, which keeps me full & stabilizes my blood sugar throughout the afternoon 💪🏼

-Peanuts (& peanut butter) are environmentally friendly – they have a lower “water footprint” (total volume of fresh water required to produce a crop) compared to other nuts AND peanuts naturally replenish the soil with nitrogen – an essential nutrient for plant growth!
+Peanuts are environmentally friendly – they have a lower “water footprint” (total volume of fresh water required to produce a crop) compared to other nuts AND peanuts naturally replenish the soil with nitrogen, an essential nutrient for plant growth! 🌱

-Peanuts and peanut butter qualify as superfoods (!!) because they deliver a ton of health benefits (19 vitamins and minerals!) in a very small serving. e.g. one serving peanuts contains 6x as much protein and 8x as much niacin as a serving of raw kale! #PeanutSuperfood
+Peanuts and peanut butter qualify as superfoods (!!) because they deliver a ton of health benefits (19 vitamins and minerals!) in a very small serving.
+E.g. one serving of peanuts contains 6x as much protein and 8x as much niacin as a serving of raw kale! #PeanutSuperfood

-Check out peanutinstitute.com for a ton more awesome info about peanuts, their health benefits, and recipes!
+Check out peanutinstitute.com for a ton of awesome info about peanuts, their health benefits and recipes!

 Lee, J., et al., The relationship between nut intake and risk of colorectal cancer: a case control study.
 Nutr J, 2018.
 17(1): p.
 37. 2.

 Nieuwenhuis, L. and P.A. van den Brandt, Total Nut, Tree Nut, Peanut, and Peanut Butter Consumption and the Risk of Pancreatic Cancer in the Netherlands Cohort Study.
 Cancer Epidemiol Biomarkers Prev, 2018.
 27(3): p.
 274-284.